DebabrataBanik/Recipe-Markdown/README.md

 ### Built with

 - ReactJs
-- Hugging Fac Inference API(using a free model)
+- Hugging Face Inference API(using a free model)

 ### How it Works